pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/README.md

 # E-Commerce Framework

 ## Why Pimcore E-Commerce Framework
-The e-commerce environment has fundamentally changed and e-commerce projects often face challenges like these:
+The e-commerce environment has fundamentally changed and e-commerce projects often face new challenges like these:
  - complex product structures
+   - lots of data attributes
+   - complex product relations
+   - configurable product systems
+   - different sources for products
  - complex pricing structures
+   - product dependent price sources
+   - tier pricing
+   - pricing matrices
+   - individual pricing rules
+   - integration of remote pricing services
  - complex availability calculations
  - thousands customer groups with
    - customer group specific prices
    - customer group specific assortments
  - individual checkouts
+   - individual integration of backend systems
+   - integration of multi-channel processes into checkout workflow
  - individual design
  - highly agile projects with changing requirements
+   - 'fail fast'
+   - fast changing environments and requirements
  - etc.

-We think for these challenges a default shop system that pops out of a box, that has fixed product data model and workflows and a template based frontend and needs to be connected and integrated with other systems via interfaces is not the tool to go.
+We think for these challenges a default shop system that pops out of a box, that has a fixed product data model and workflows and a template based frontend and needs to be connected and integrated with other systems via interfaces is not the tool to go for.

-We think for these challanges you need...
+We think for these challenges you need...
 - a framework for developers to build outstanding e-commerce solutions for customers
 - with a native integration into Pimcore
 - with a component based architecture